 This fishing report will cover the White and North Fork Rivers year round.
 In the spring and early summer, which is the peak of the smallmouth bass season, the Buffalo River and Crooked Creek will be covered.

 Overview For the Fly Fishers – (spin fishers jump down the page) If you want to rush to see what current flies are working – click here.
 To learn what our everyday bugs are, read on.
-Like most tailwaters, sowbugs, also called cress bugs and scuds, also know as freshwater shrimp, and midges make up the bulk of the insects our trout feed on.
+Like most tailwaters, sowbugs (a.k.a. cress bugs) and scuds (a.k.a. freshwater shrimp) and midges make up the bulk of the insects our trout feed on.
 Sowbug patterns in varying shades of grey (to nearly black) and tan in sizes #14 – #20.
 Scuds also come in a light grey. dark grey and light olive and dead ones are orange, in sizes #14 – #20.
 Midges are present all year round and become the primary food source in the winter. #18 – #22 zebra midges in black, brown, red, and purple all produce.

 Streamers are good at all times, especially on the White River below Crooked Creek.
-The water has warmed into the 60’s at that distance and populations of both crayfish and baitfish increase.
+The water has warmed into the 60’s at that distance from the dam and populations of both crayfish and baitfish increase.
 A good fly for lots of rainbows are wooly buggers (for some reason, pronounced ‘boogers’ in these parts) in olive, rust and white in sizes #6 – #12’s.
-If you want something larger I use a different baitfish pattern.
 For low water streamer fishing I use a floating line and a marabou styled Clouser Minnow pattern in size #8 – #12.
 I’ll be adding photos of these specific flies soon.

 Overview For the Spin Fishers – If you want to rush to see what the current lures are working – click here.
 In low water conditions it pays to use as light as a lure that will still allow you to get your presentation close to the bottom.
 For this you need to break out your super-ultra light rod and 2lb – 4lb test and throw as small a jig as possible.
 1/32 oz – 1/64 oz are the sizes that get bitten well.
 The best colors have been olive/green and brown/orange.
 If the fishing is slow, you can sometimes get a bite going while using flashy jigs in pink with silver flash.
 I tie all my own jigs, so I’m not sure how easy it is to find flashier ones.